deepomicslab/LocalHGT/README.md

 Note:
 - If you meet any issues, take a look at [Bug fix](#bug-fix).
 - LocalHGT only accepts paired-end shotgun metagenomic sequencing data.
-- LocalHGT supports Linux, MacOS, and Windows WSL platforms.
+- LocalHGT supports Linux and Windows WSL platforms.

 ## Basic Usage